dropping those bombs on japan was one of our most disgusting lows.

 hell, i like a bit of violence.

-i just happen to believe, like henry rollins, that fighting should be like fucking; consensual.
+henry rollins, that fighting should be like fucking; consensual.

 (i'd go further and say it should involve informed consent, but then that isnt as snappy a catchphrase.)